Child wearing a white crochet beanie hat with olive green stripes, photographed in a bright neutral playroom with soft natural light.

 • Adjust length by adding or removing rounds

-• Pattern is written in US terms
+• Pattern is written in US crochet terms

 How to make post stitches